tserduke/dev-scripts/README.md

 2. Checks the date of the latest version is current.

 ### hackage-docs
 Uploads locally generated documentation to Hackage for the root package.
-Port of the following [script][hackage-docs].
+Port of the following scripts - [1][hackage-docs-1] and [2][hackage-docs-2].

 ### publish
 If all is good publishes and tags the release.